-- Does the presence of manufactured homes disincentivize private investment in surrounding single-family properties - Is there a lost opportunity in facilitating the renovation or construction of site-built houses? - Does the classification as real property vs. personal property make a difference? - Does a difference in the foreclosure process impact the neighborhood?
+- ➤ Does the presence of manufactured homes disincentivize private investment in surrounding single-family properties? - ➤ Does allowing manufactured homes in single-family neighborhoods create a missed opportunity for the renovation or construction of site-built houses? - ➤ Does the classification as real property vs. personal property make a difference?